Here's everything you need to know about Washington's NFL team name change

-WASHINGTON — Washington's NFL team has official retired its nickname after reports from ESPN and the Sports Business Journal shed light on Dan Syder's decision late Sunday evening.
+WASHINGTON — Washington's NFL team has officially retired its nickname after reports from ESPN and the Sports Business Journal shed light on Dan Snyder's decision late Sunday evening.

 A new team name has yet to be determined.
 A source tells WUSA9 Sports Director Darren M. Haynes, the team has narrowed their list of potential names down but “haven’t made a decision yet” and that decision will be “soon”.
 The new name announcement is on hold until pending trademark issues can be resolved, according to Ben Fischer of Sports Business Journal.

-"Dan Snyder and Coach Rivera are working closely to develop a new name and design approach that will enhance the standing of our proud, tradition-rich franchise and inspire our sponsors, fans and community for the next 100 years."
+"Dan Snyder and Coach Rivera are working closely to develop a new name and design approach that will enhance the standing of our proud, tradition-rich franchise and inspire our sponsors, fans and community for the next 100 years," the statement says.

 Read the full statement below: